-Creams and Oils to Use In Order To Reduce or Prevent Stretch Marks
+Creams and Oils to Use In Order To Reduce and possibly prevent Stretch Marks

-The below post about how to minimize and prevent stretch marks during pregnancy contains affiliate links to my FAVORITE products that I used throughout my pregnancy.
+The below post about how to minimize stretch marks during pregnancy contains affiliate links to my FAVORITE products that I used throughout my pregnancy.
 Thank you for reading!

-Below are my SIX favorite stretch mark products for pregnancy.
+Below are my 7 favorite stretch mark products for pregnancy.

 Stomach skin appearance at 8 months pregnant, 1 week postpartum, and 3 month postpartum.